-For some time now I’ve been searching for a Stollen recipe that is authentically German and not overly sweet like the versions I’ve found in American cookbooks.
+For some time now I’ve been searching for a Black Forest Stollen recipe that is authentically German and not overly sweet like the versions I’ve found in American cookbooks.
 As luck would have it, one of my coworkers is the son of a German baker.
 With a little pleading I was able to get a couple of authentic recipes.

 This version is adapted from a recipe published in a modern German cooking magazine and the original version that my friend’s father made in his bakery.
 Without the marzipan center and the thick coating of powdered sugar, it is decidedly more bread-like and less sweet than American adaptations of this traditional recipe.

 Measurements have been converted from weight to American volume and tweaked to my own tastes.
 You can adjust the amounts of the fruits and nuts to your liking.

 Note: this recipe should be made at least one week before it is eaten, to allow the flavors to mature and blend together.
 Will keep for weeks unopened, so it’s great to make ahead of time for holiday gifts.

 A large mixing bowl (at least 14-inch diameter) to mix and rise the dough

 Stand mixer for first stage of the dough (optional)

 6 & 1/2 cups unbleached all-purpose flour + 1/2 cup